yem82/CV/README.md

 - Curious and passionate about code.

-Object oriented principles
-writing clean code
+I am continously working on my craft to become a better software engineer.
+At Makers, I have learnt how to code with best coding practices.
+Code is written using test-driven development (TDD) and following object oriented principles (OOP) to produce DRY and flexible code.

-reading books such as A Handbook of Agile Software Craftsmanship (Authored by Robert C. Martin) and Practical Object-Oriented Design (Sandi Metz) to assist learning
+I have furthed my study of clean code by reading books such as Clean Code: A Handbook of Agile Software Craftsmanship (Authored by Robert C. Martin) and Practical Object-Oriented Design (Sandi Metz) to assist learning

 - Fast, independent learner